Kauhajoki school shooting: Shooting

 A student in an adjacent classroom, Sanna Orpana, said that her class had heard "shooting and a kind of a rumble like tables falling down."
 Orpana believed at the time that the noise may have been coming from a toy gun, and two other students went to investigate the noise.
 Saari shot at them, and the remaining students in Orpana's classroom hid under a table before running upstairs.
-At some point between 10:45–11:00 Saari ran down a corridor and threw a Molotov cocktail into a language laboratory.
+At some point between 10:45–11:00 Saari ran down a corridor and lit a fire in a language laboratory.
 He then shot out all of the windows in the school's main corridor, which extended through the building.
 It was during this time that Saari took aim at Forsberg.